-Consider the Second Degree tracing board (Figure 2).
-The thing that stands out about the Second Degree Board is that it is an illustration of an interior.
-This is a marked contrast with the previous Board, which seems to be an exterior.
-Moreover, the drawing is designed in such a way as to suggest that the Mason who embarks on the Second Degree comes from the outdoors and enters the building for that purpose.
-The "ear of corn by the fall of water" suggests a situation of natural maturation and fruition, which enables the individual to do that.
+Moreover, the drawing is designed in such a way as to suggest that the Mason who embarks on the Second Degree comes from the outdoors (the world) and enters the Temple (his own being) to continue his eastward journey.
+The "ear of corn by the fall of water" suggest a situation of natural maturation and fruition which enables the individual to do that.